clicon/clixon-docs/yang.rst

 Types
 -----
-Consider the YANG example above, the type of ``x`` is the deferred node:s, in this example ``uint32``.
+Consider the YANG example above, the type of ``x`` is the referred node:s, in this example ``uint32``.
 The validation/commit process, as well as the autocli type system and completion handles accordingly.

-For example, if the deferred node is a more complex type such as identityref with options "a, b", the completion of "x" will show the options "a,b".
+For example, if the referred node is a more complex type such as identityref with options "a, b", the completion of "x" will show the options "a,b".

 Require-instance
 ----------------